Label: Lemon Records

 The stereo record was soon counterfeited by other manufacturers.

 Fake Lemon records.
 This record was released on matrix LRS-123.
 It is stereo (with reversed channels), low channel separation and much decreased sound quality.
-The records have track separation.
+The records have track separation and were reportedly pressed in Holland.
 We saw the following issues:

-1. early 1970.
+1. late 1970.
 Printed sleeve in poor quality, counterfeiting the insert of the original Lemon release 1; yellow or orange label counterfeiting the original Lemon label.

 Matrix of the conterfeited Lemon Records